Jump To Navigation

 • Fraud — subverting the will through deception, misrepresentation or accepting bribes

-• Incompetence or dereliction — failure to distribute the estate and trust assets within a reasonable time, through neglect or errors
+• Incompetence or Dereliction — failure to distribute the estate and trust assets within a reasonable time, through neglect or errors

-• Conflict of interest — failure to disclose a personal interest in the estate or relationship with an heir
+• Conflict of Interest — failure to disclose a personal interest in the estate or relationship with an heir

-• Excessive fees — the executor/trustee is entitled to take reasonable compensation for his or her time and efforts
+• Excessive Fees — the executor/trustee is entitled to take reasonable compensation for his or her time and efforts

 We have also provided a vigorous defense for wrongly accused fiduciaries, showing that they made a good-faith effort at timely settlement, did not personally benefit or intentionally deprive heirs of property, or could not fulfill their duties because of personal hardship or unavoidable probate delays.